scenery-io/stallion/README.md

     This will send the text from the active editor as an expression to Cavalry.
 It will apply the expression to the selected layers of the chosen type.
 If there is no selection it will create a layer of the chosen type.

+    Render Scripts will be applied to all render queue items that are enabled, ie. the checkmark is visible.
+The Render Manager does not have to be open to apply Render Scripts.

     Choose to send it as:

     -   JavaScript Shape